find retailer

 • Alcohols, beer and wine etc.

-• Bleach – diluted or neat, especially do not soak items in the bowl for any period.
+• Bleach – neat, do not soak items in the bowl for long periods.

 • Fruit juice.